crytic/building-secure-contracts/development-guidelines/token_integration.md

 ERC-721 contracts are exposed to the following risks when implementing:

 - [ ] **The onERC721Received callback cannot be exploited.** External calls in the transfer functions can lead to reentrancies.
+This is particulary risky when the callback is not explicit (e.g. when [calling `safeMint`](https://www.paradigm.xyz/2021/08/the-dangers-of-surprising-code/)).
 - [ ] **Minting safely transfer an NFT to a smart contract**.
 If there is a function to mint, it should properly handle minting new tokens to a smart contract (similarly to `safeTransferFrom`) to avoid loss of assets.
 - [ ] **Burning clears approvals**.
 If there is a function to burn, it should clear previous approvals.